How We Use Your Information

 Visitors to Our Website

 When someone visits www.thepayrollsite.co.uk we collect log information that includes the time, the file being accessed and the IP address of the visitor's device.
-We do this to ensure network and information security, which is a Legitimate Interest for the purposes of the GDPR, and we keep the logs for 3 months.
+We do this to ensure network and information security, which is a Legitimate Interest for the purposes of the UK GDPR, and we keep the logs for 3 months.

 Customers and Suppliers